goooseman/devsparks-blog/SPEC.md

 - Fira Code font (`https://fonts.googleapis.com/css2?family=Fira+Code&display=swap`)
 - Border width: 2px (global variable)
-- Links: text color both when normal or hovered
+- Links: text color normal
 - Links: always have border bottom 2px
 - Links: never underline, not on hover also
 - Links: on hover should invert color and background color with an animation of sliding from bottom to top